makersacademy/airport_challenge/README.md

 ...
 ```

-This was supposed to force-test bad weather, but the results still random.
+This was supposed to force-test bad weather, but the results were still random.
 Eventually I realized that I was summoning a Weather object that was different from the one Airport had already summoned.
 I checked their object ids and sure enough they were different.
 So I modified my test to bring out Airport.weather, and the tests finally worked:

 ```
 ...